-Personalization answering, content recommendation systems, etc. have been a topic of immense interest in recent times.
-While some solutions use a collection of user's behavior at providers' side or may substantially modify the retrieval system, our solution does not require that the information server maintains any user profile and is nonintrusive for retrieval systems.
+of answering, content filtering, Personalization recommendation systems, etc. have been a topic of immense interest in recent times.
+While some solutions use a collection of user's behavior at providers' side or may substantially modify the retrieval system, our solution does not require that -the information server maintains any user profile and is non intrusive for retrieval systems.
 Moreover, we focus on a description of the query in order to watch documents in the light of its needs, and do not invent a new query formulation paradigm, or a reindexing of documents.
 Once users provide similarity and propagation functions, our system is lightweight and can be integrated in most information systems, assuming the system use semantic vector representations for queries and documents; then our solution can be used with documents, comments in blog, etc.